ashakhatri007/CeptreDocs/pages/Learn/BackwardChaining.md

 ```
 <rule_name> : <predicate> [<params>] [<- <condition_predicate> [condition_params]].
 ```
-Some rules just assert that certain instantiations of a predicate holds.
-For instance, a natural number plus zero equals itself.
+Some rules just assert that certain instantiations of a predicate hold.
+For instance, a natural number plus zero equals itself; this rule does not have any conditions.
 Other rules have conditions, such as the successor rule for addition above.
 We write the condition second to reflect the backward-chaining nature of these rules; Ceptre starts from the conclusion and tries to prove the condition.
 Backward-chaining rules are usually named with the corresponding predicate, a slash, and then some identifier.
 For example, our rules for addition could be named `plus/z` and `plus/s` because they concern zero and the successor function, respectively.

 ## Example
 This is the addition example we mentioned above written in Ceptre: